-Banded Hare-wallabies are characterised by a series of transverse dark bars that run from the middle of their back to the base of their tail.
+Banded Hare-wallabies are small and stoutly built, weighing 1-2 kg, with a head-body length of 40-45 cm.
+They have a series of transverse dark bars that run from the middle of their back to the base of their tail.
 They have long, thick fur that is predominantly grey but also grizzled with pale yellow and silver; and a rufous tinge on their flanks.
-Adults have a head-body length of 400 – 450 mm and weigh around 2 kg.

-Banded Hare-wallabies feed primarily on shrubs and, to a lesser extent, grasses.
-They obtain their water requirements through their food and from dew.
-During the day, animals shelter in dense shrubs on coastal sandplains and dunes.
-Breeding can occur throughout the year, with a peak in late summer.
+Breeding can occur at any time throughout the year, but peaks in late summer.
 Embryonic diapause has been recorded in this species.
-This means that, soon after giving birth, the female mates and the resultant foetus stays dormant (‘quiescent’) whilst the pouch is occupied.
-In the wild, an individuals’ lifespan is approximately six years.
+This means that, soon after giving birth, the female mates again, and the resultant embroyo stays dormant while the pouch is occupied.
+In the wild, lifespan is approximately six years.

 Banded Hare-wallabies once occurred across southern Australia from western Victoria to south-west Western Australia.
 The last record from mainland Australia was in 1906, and today the only naturally occurring populations are on Bernier and Dorre Islands, Shark Bay, Western Australia.